Exploit-Master122/Credits.../README.md

 # ***CREDITS***
-- All of these people have helped me a lot,thank you!!
+- All of these people have helped in some way,even if small,it has helped a lot!
 - Credits to [Szvy](https://github.com/szvy) for Szvy Central source code,a famous proxy!
 Follow her!
 (Than's for joining the Discord,it means a lot)
 - Credits to a lot of famous people from [MercuryWorkshop](https://github.com/MercuryWorkshop) and [Titanium Network](https://docs.titaniumnetwork.org/)
 - Credits to [DingusChan](https://github.com/dinguschan-owo) for the HTML-based Helios Browser,the CORS proxy that he developed has saved lives... (lol)